gurashish1singh/advent_of_code/README.md

-# advent_of_code
+# Advent of Code

-Playing around with adventofcode,com
+Playing around with adventofcode[dot]com

+#### Day One
+    - Similar to two-sum
+    - An extension of the two-sum problem.
+Adds a third variable to add up to the target.